-(3) Pursuant to regulatory requirements, fixed remuneration also includes the current service cost associated with the company pension scheme, as well as the value of the right to private use of company cars.
+2) Pursuant to regulatory requirements, fixed remuneration also includes the service cost associated with the company pension scheme, as well as other ancillary benefits such as the value of the right to private use of company cars.

-4) In line with regulatory requirements, variable remuneration also includes severance payments granted during the reporting period.
+3 In line with regulatory requirements, variable remuneration also includes severance payments awarded during the reporting period.